vuongtd1834/test1/README.md

 ## Using Docker

-Please, use at the root of the repository
+Please, use at the root of the repository asdsadsad

 ```bash
 docker-compose up -d